Jennifer-JY/planner/README.md

 👩🏻‍💻 In progress

 - All major features are implemented
-- Currently refining UI/UX, cleaning up code, and preparing to add tests
+- Currently refining UI/UX, cleaning up code, and adding tests